doehm/survivoR/inst/confessionalDash/readme.md

-This is experimental and more development is needed for it to be package worthy.
+This is under development is needed for it to be package worthy.
 However, this is a way for me to share it with others.

 ## To run the app